 - Additional information, which may be requested on an individual basis.

 - A personal interview is required of all applicants.
-It will typically be scheduled after all pieces of the application are received.
+It is typically scheduled after all pieces of the application are received.

 Executive Business Administration

 The curriculum ensures that participants will have the theoretical and practical knowledge as well as the skills necessary to be a leader.

 A specialization in International Business is earned by all students in the Executive M.B.A. program who successfully complete all International Business courses with the grade of B or above.
 These courses are part of the Executive M.B.A. curriculum.
 Additional courses are not required.
 Students who do not achieve the specialization earn the Executive M.B.A. degree without the specialization, pending successful completion of all degree requirements.

 |EXBU 6191||Teams and Performance||1|

 |EXBU 6500||Managerial Economics||3|